5pence/Life-Expectancy-Correlation/README.md

  showing what each country it represents.

 Each chart is interconnected and one action on one reflects in the other charts.

+Note that as these charts use D3.js the webpages are not mobile-ready (responsive) as D3.js is designed for desktop or large-screen viewing.

  ###Technologies Used
 + HTML5